PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_final_se_fc_gather_static_shape_stats` value receiving the opt-in complete reconciliation result only inside that guard.
 This mirrors the already-complete recursive-fallback boundary and keeps final PReLU adjacent.

+The primary caller now initializes that symmetric stable result and replaces it with the opt-in complete reconciliation dictionary only after the unchanged counter-or-tensor-reduction guard succeeds.
+No child invocation, pruning, layout synchronization, scan, or fallback behavior changes.